Elizabeth Garrett Anderson: BMA membership

-In 1873 she gained membership of the British Medical Association (BMA).
-In 1878 a motion was proposed to exclude women following the election of Garrett Anderson and Frances Hoggan.
+In 1873, Garrett gained membership of the British Medical Association (BMA).
+In 1878, a motion was proposed to exclude women following the election of Garrett Anderson and Frances Hoggan.
 The motion was opposed by Dr Norman Kerr who maintained the equal rights of members.
 This was "one of several instances where Garrett, uniquely, was able to enter a hitherto all male medical institution which subsequently moved formally to exclude any women who might seek to follow her."
-In 1892, women were again admitted to the British Medical Association.
+In 1892, women were again admitted to the British Medical Association following a long campaign by Anderson and others.
+She, along with Dr Sarah Gray and Dr Eliza Walker Dunbar attended the BMA meeting at Nottingham that year, lobbying successfully for the readmission of women to the association.
 In 1897, Garrett Anderson was elected president of the East Anglian branch of the BMA.

-Garrett Anderson worked steadily at the development of the New Hospital for Women, and (from 1874) at the creation of the London School of Medicine for Women, where she served as its dean.
+Garrett Anderson worked steadily at the development of the New Hospital for Women and Children and in 1874 co-founded and served as dean of the London School of Medicine for Women (LSMW).
 Both institutions were handsomely and suitably housed and equipped.
-The New Hospital for Women was able to commission a building in the Euston Road; the architect was J. M. Brydon, who took into his employment at this time Anderson's sister Agnes Garrett and her cousin Rhoda Garrett, who contributed to its design.
-The hospital was for many years worked entirely by medical women.
-The schools (in Hunter Street, WC1) had over 200 students, most of them preparing for the medical degree of London University (the present-day University College London), which was opened to women in 1877.
+The New Hospital for Women commissioned a building in the Euston Road; the architect was J. M. Brydon, who took into his employment Anderson's sister Agnes Garrett and her cousin Rhoda Garrett, who contributed to its design.
+For many years, the hospital was staffed entirely by medical women.
+The schools (in Hunter Street, WC1) had over 200 students, most of them preparing for the medical degree of London University, which was opened to women in 1877.

 Women’s suffrage movement

 Garrett Anderson was also active in the women's suffrage movement.
-In 1866, Garrett Anderson and Davies presented petitions signed by more than 1,500 asking that female heads of household be given the vote.
+In 1866, Garrett Anderson and Davies presented petitions with more than 1,500 signatures asking that female heads of household be given the right to vote.
 That year, Garrett Anderson joined the first British Women's Suffrage Committee.
 She was not as active as her sister, Millicent Garrett Fawcett, though Garrett Anderson became a member of the Central Committee of the National Society for Women's Suffrage in 1889.
 After her husband's death in 1907, she became more active.
 As mayor of Aldeburgh, she gave speeches for suffrage, before the increasing militant activity in the movement led to her withdrawal in 1911.
 Her daughter Louisa, also a physician, was more active and more militant, spending time in prison in 1912 for her suffrage activities.